ANKIT-LAHIRI/aegis-ndr/README.md

 ### A cybersecurity + machine-learning project: real-time intrusion detection on a virtualized attack lab

-> **Status: 🚧 In active development.** Lab infrastructure complete; detection engine and dashboard in progress.
-Commits landing daily.
+> **Status: 🚧 In active development.** Lab infrastructure complete; attack capture done; flow-extraction pipeline working on real captures; detection engine and dashboard in progress.
+Commits landing regularly.

 A self-hosted **cybersecurity** platform for **Network Detection & Response (NDR)** — it watches live network traffic on an isolated lab, detects cyber attacks using both signature rules and machine learning, explains each alert, and can contain the threat.
 Built to learn **detection engineering, network security, threat detection, and applied ML/data science** end-to-end — on data I generate myself rather than a public benchmark.